 I’ve always had a passion for traveling.
 Since I was a little kid, I was blessed with parents that enjoy seeing the world and experiencing different cultures, so a lot of that was instilled in me at a young age.
 Now that I’m on my own, I find it even more important to not get caught up in the lulls of daily life, and to take any opportunity you have to see the world.

 My goal in my travels is to learn about and experience as much as I can.
 I also want to push people to break free from their daily routines and get out and explore.
 So I decided that I wanted to film my adventures in Iceland with hopes to inspire more people to check out the beautiful world we live in!
+The result is this Iceland drone video.

 You are shooting on many impressive locations, what were your favorite places and why?